An Inside Look Into Kate Middleton’s Royal Life

 Next: Doing it all

-These days, as both a full-time mother and royal, Middleton certainly has her hands full.
-Since she and Prince William are super hands-on parents, they don’t have a ton of help when it comes to wrangling Prince George, Princess Charlotte, and their new tiny addition, Prince Louis.
+As both a full-time mother and royal, Middleton has her hands full.
+Since she and Prince William are hands-on parents, they don’t have a ton of help when it comes to wrangling Prince George, Princess Charlotte, and their new tiny addition, Prince Louis.
+Therefore, the Duchess has had to learn to find time for the duties of the crown along with mothering.
+No easy task.

 Next: A daily ritual